TikTok Shop

 Business Validation

-This test focuses on interest-based e-commerce.
-I aim to analyze the conversion path from the user’s perspective, identify key experience barriers in the shift from emotional engagement to purchase, and design an optimized shopping path to improve the overall experience.
+This project focuses on interest-based e-commerce.
+I aimed to analyze the conversion path from the user’s perspective, identify key experience barriers during the shift from emotional engagement to purchase, and design an optimized shopping path to improve the overall user experience.

-To address these issues, I reviewed TikTok Shop’s current funnel (Acquisition, Consideration, and Checkout), ran user tests, and analyzed competitors.
-I then redesigned key parts of the shopping path — including ‘Find Similar,’ the product page’s first-screen information architecture and the reviews section.
+This project just focuses on the shopping path from Short Video to Product Detail to Checkout.
+To optimize conversion efficiency in this short-video-driven journey, I reviewed TikTok Shop’s current customer journey, conducted user tests, and analyzed competitors.
+Based on these insights, I redesigned key parts of the path — including “Find Similar,” the product page’s first-screen information architecture, and the reviews section.

 Business Validation